 The FJ Cruiser shares much of its under structure with the Toyota 4Runner four-door SUV and Tacoma pickup truck, but you'd never guess that to look at the FJ with its wide, turtle-shell body design.

-Short front and rear overhangs are used for serious off-road maneuvering.
+Short front and rear overhangs allow serious off-road maneuvering.
 The 4×4 versions offer 9.6 inches of ground clearance, with optional underbody armor to provide extra protection against rocks and other obstacles met on unpaved trails.

 Viewed in profile, the most noticeable aspects of the FJ Cruiser are its upright windshield, tall and protective body sides, short windows and very wide C-pillar on either side of the cargo area.

-Though it may look like a two-door, the FJ Cruiser actually has four doors, opening almost French door style on either side to create a good-sized opening for access to the back seat and cargo area.
+Though it may look like a two-door, the FJ Cruiser actually has four doors, with the rear side doors opening rearward to create a good-sized opening for access to the back seat and cargo area.
 The rear door also opens wide, and features a backlight glass that can be flipped up when the door itself is closed.

-The FJ Cruiser features an interesting color palate including a bright blue (Voodoo Blue) and yellow (Sun Fusion), as well as a silver (Titanium Metallic), the difficult-to-describe Black Diamond, and the very literal Brick.
-Three new colors have been added for 2009: plain Black, Silver Fresco Metallic, and Iceberg White.
-But new or old, the paint color only covers the hood, fenders, body sides, C-pillars and rear door.
+The FJ Cruiser features an interesting color palate, including Army Green, a bright yellow (Sun Fusion), a silver (Titanium Metallic), the difficult-to-describe Black Diamond, the very literal Brick, plain Black, Silver Fresco Metallic, and Iceberg White.
+The paint color covers only the hood, fenders, body sides, C-pillars and rear door.
 In homage to the old FJ40s, all FJ Cruisers have white roofs.

 If you want leather seats, you don't want an FJ Cruiser, which comes only with water-resistant cloth upholstery and rubberized floor and cargo mats.
 The expectation is that people who drive FJ Cruisers will get them dirty, and want the easy cleanup provided by such materials.

-The FJ Cruiser's seats are a bit more sophisticated for 2009, however, as they now come with active headrests.
+The seats have active headrests.
 In certain rear collisions, a cable-actuated mechanism in the headrest moves it upward and forward to help limit the movement of the occupant's head, potentially reducing whiplash injuries.
+For 2011, new folding rear headrests improve rearward visibility.

 Switches for various mechanical systems are set in a panel just ahead of the shift lever.
 Not only are they conveniently placed, but there are dummy switches to ease installation of aftermarket equipment such as auxiliary lighting or locking axles for extreme off-road use.